Skip to main content

 Retrieve the Task's outputs

-Once the task is in a terminal state (Completed, Cancelled, or Stopped), you can retrieve the outputs of the task from the API by making a GET request to /{taskID}/outputs.
+Once the task is in a terminal state (Completed, Cancelled, or Stopped), you can retrieve the outputs of the task from the API by making a GET request to tasks/{taskID}/outputs.

 # Task ID returned by the API when you created the task